A topic from the subject of Inorganic Chemistry in Chemistry.

 Data Analysis

-• Computational chemistry: Computational chemistry can be used to model the structure and bonding of inorganic compounds.
-Computational chemistry can be used to predict the properties of inorganic compounds and to design new inorganic compounds.
+• Computational Chemistry: Modeling the structure and bonding of inorganic compounds to predict properties and design new compounds.

 Applications

-The study of the structure and bonding of inorganic compounds has a wide range of applications, including:
+The study of structure and bonding in inorganic compounds has diverse applications:

 Conclusion